MultiOSDev/MultiOSDev/README.md

 - Working on vTerm, developers are very much appreciated

+- Experience in competitions such as Cyberpatriot and NCL Cyberskyline.
+Also have many years of experience in Linux systems
+- Also have experience using Blender

+- Currently taking Google's course on Cybersecurity

+- Studying for CompTIA A+ certification

-## I wish your day to continue greatly
+**I wish your day to continue greatly**